Intermediate Aosta Trail

 Descent: 10 m

-Leaving the streets and meadows of Cogne behind, this route heads straight into the wild upper Grauson valley.
-The first part feels gentle, following riverside paths and farm tracks through scattered larch trees.
-Gradually the valley narrows and the surrounding peaks rise higher and steeper.
-By the time you reach the stone buildings of Rifugio Grauson, you are firmly back in high-mountain country, with waterfalls, cliffs and broad pastures all around.
+Leaving the streets and meadows of Cogne behind, this route heads straight into the secluded upper Grauson Valley.
+Initially, the route is gentle, following riverside paths and farm tracks through scattered larch trees.
+Gradually, however, the valley narrows and the surrounding peaks become higher and steeper.
+By the time you reach the stone buildings of Rifugio Grauson, you are once again in high mountain country, surrounded by waterfalls, cliffs, and expansive pastures.

-Higher up, the route breaks out into open pastures dotted with boulders and summer farms.
-A final series of zigzags leads to a small plateau, where the refuge stands on a grassy shelf above the valley floor.
-From the terrace you can look back down the entire Grauson valley or up towards the rocky basins hiding lakes like Lago Money.
-It is a peaceful spot to drop your pack and settle into the quieter rhythm of the high Alps.
+Further up, the route opens out into pastures dotted with boulders and summer farms.
+A final series of turns leads to a small plateau where the refuge sits on a grassy shelf, offering the chance to experience the quieter rhythm of life in the high Alps.

 Rifugio Grauson